Wolbachia-Aedes suppression technology

 In step with the development of automation, NEA is rigorously evaluating the technology in the field via a phased approach, and developing strategies and tactics for effective and sustainable deployment.
-NEA is gradually expanding releases to cover Tampines and Yishun HDB towns entirely by early 2022, allowing us to determine if mosquito population suppression at the town level can be sustained with releases of fewer male Wolbachia-Aedes mosquitoes.
+NEA has gradually expanded releases to cover Tampines and Yishun HDB towns entirely in early 2022, allowing us to determine if mosquito population suppression at the town level can be sustained with releases of fewer male Wolbachia-Aedes mosquitoes.
 This is important to allow Wolbachia technology to be sustainably deployed on a larger scale in the future.
 Since May 2020, NEA has also been testing a more targeted release strategy in dengue high-risk areas of selected neighbourhoods in Choa Chu Kang and Bukit Batok towns, to pre-emptively suppress high Aedes aegypti mosquito populations in these areas.
-From fourth quarter 2021, NEA will also be releasing male Wolbachia-Aedes mosquitoes in the Marine Parade landed residential estate with the aim of developing deployment tactics in such landscapes.
+From April 2022, NEA has also started releasing male Wolbachia-Aedes mosquitoes in the Marine Parade landed residential estate with the aim of developing deployment tactics in such landscapes.
 These trials are part of NEA’s efforts to expand our repertoire of potential deployment strategies and determine which are most suitable for different contexts.
 NEA will continue to work to further increase Wolbachia coverage in a cost-effective and sustainable manner.

 25. If Project Wolbachia – Singapore has been successful, why were dengue cases on the rise in 2022?